vamshing/x9115397/paper/1/Review.md

 # Summary

 ## (i)Reference:
-D. Amaltano, A. Fasolino, S. Carmine, A. Memon, and P. Tramontana.
+D. Amalfitano, A. Fasolino, S. Carmine, A. Memon, and P. Tramontana.
 Using GUI ripping for automated testing of Android applications. *In Proceedings of 27th Intl.
 Conf. on Automated Software Engineering